COVID-19 - Visiting shops in Swindon

-The only tape or markings that are permitted to be used to mark out queuing systems is the black and yellow diagonally striped tape, see picture.
+The only tape permitted is the black and yellow diagonally striped tape, see picture.
 This should have a tape width of 50mm, cut to 400mm to mark points at 2 metres apart for customers to wait.
-If you have any questions or need any support with this, please email firstname.lastname@example.org
+If you have any questions or need any support with this, you can email email@example.com

 What safety measures are shops taking and how can I find out which are open?

-Independent and national retailers are deciding when they are able to open, please check their websites or social media for further information.
-Each retailer is putting a range of safety measures in place, based on Government guidance, and are required to display a sign like the one pictured, to say they have completed a risk assessment.
+Independent and national retailers are deciding when they are able to open, so you should check their websites or social media for further information.
+Each retailer is putting a range of safety measures in place, based on Government guidance, and they are required to display a sign like the one pictured, to say they have completed a risk assessment.

 Further advice about working safely can be found on the Government’s website.